IBM-Cloud/docs/services/Auto-Scaling/index.md

 <dl>
 <dt>Policy Configuration</dt>
 <dd>Use this section to create or edit the scaling rules to specify the conditions in which certain scaling activities are to be triggered.<ul>
-<li> For Liberty for Java™ applications, you can define scaling rules for Heap, Memory, Response Time and Throughput.
+<li> For Liberty for Java™ applications (running with IBM JDK) , you can define scaling rules for Heap, Memory, Response Time and Throughput.
 <li> For Node.js applications, you can define scaling rules for Heap, Memory and Throughput.
 <li> For Ruby applications, you can define scaling rules for Memory.</ul>
 *Note:* You can define multiple scaling rules for more than one metric type.
 However, the {{site.data.keyword.autoscaling}} service does not detect conflicts between scaling policies.
 When you define the scaling policy, you must ensure that multiple scaling rules do not conflict with one another.
 Otherwise, you might see the total instance number fluctuates because the application scales in 1 minute and scales out the next.<br/><br/>